 However, few realize that same harsh message is stated over and over in the rest of the Bible as well, and John is just giving us a summary of that message in one place so that we cannot miss it.
 Unfortunately, the pastors of today have been able to sugar-coat the New Testament parts because of the many, and varied, translations of the Bible available on the market today.

-These Bibles tell the truth in vague, sometimes incorrectly translated, words and terms that can be interpreted by different pastors in many ways that often actually oppose each other - causing the birth of many different churches and "truths".
+These softened, paraphrased Bibles mention the truth in vague, sometimes incorrectly translated, words and terms that can be interpreted by different pastors in many ways that often actually oppose each other - causing the birth of many different churches and "truths".
 And most of these interpreting pastors also tell their audiences to ignore the Old Testament, which is also harsh, because, they say, it "no longer applies to today's world".

 Where in the world do they think the message of the New Testament, including Revelation, originated?
 It was written by Jews with the Old Testament, Jesus, and the Holy Spirit to guide them.
 It is simply re-iteration of the Old, with Jesus added for our sakes.